-Nyion Duty Belts- We currently have 14 sworn personnel who perform L-1 inspections.
-We are budgeting for 2 nyion duty belts to replace equipment that becomes unserviceable due to wear and or damage.
-The duty belts include the belt, holster, magazine holder, Tazer holster, handcuff case, baton holder, and flashlight holder. the nyion belts are far more durable and appropriate for wear during inspections on CMV's due to the dirt and grease, and maneuvering under the CMV's.
+Duty Belts- We currently have 14 sworn personnel who perform L-1 inspections.
+We are budgeting for 2 duty belts to replace equipment that becomes unserviceable due to wear and or damage.
+The duty belts include the belt, holster, magazine holder, Tazer holster, handcuff case, baton holder, and flashlight holder.
 The duty belts are \$400 each for the 2 belts for a total of \$800.